glocker/REST-countries-API/README.md

 Your users should be able to:

-- See all countries from the API on the homepage
+:white_check_mark: See all countries from the API on the homepage
 - Search for a country using an `input` field
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page